floooh/oryol/code/Modules/Gfx/README.md

 versus fullscreen mode, multisample antialiasing on/off).
 The color and depth buffer pixel formats can also be tweaked through public members.

-Here's some sample code with initializes the default render target with 4xMSAA, an RGBA8 color buffer format (vs the default RGB8), and no depth/stencil buffer:
+Here's some sample code which initializes the default render target with 4xMSAA, an RGBA8 color buffer format and no depth/stencil buffer:

 ```cpp
 auto gfxSetup = GfxSetup::WindowMSAA4(640, 480, "Window Title");